25 – 28 April 2024

 CECILE DEBRAY

-Appointed President of the Picasso National Paris museum in November 2021, Cécile Debray, general curator of Heritage, was Director of the Musée de l’Orangerie from May 2017 to November 2021.
-She was also in charge of modern collections at the Paris National Modern Art Museum / Centre Pompidou from 2008 to 2017, scientific advisor to the General Administrator of the RMN, in charge of programming at the National Galleries of the Grand Palais, from 2005 to 2008, curator at the Paris Modern Art Museum from 2000 to 2005, and Director of the Châteauroux Museum from 1997 to 2000.
+Appointed in November 2021 as President of the Musée national Picasso Paris, Cécile Debray, Conservatrice Générale du Patrimoine, was Director of the Musée de l’Orangerie from May 2017 to November 2021.
+She was in charge of the modern collections at the Musée national d’art moderne / Centre Pompidou from 2008 to 2017, scientific adviser to the General Administrator of the RMN, in charge of programming at the Galeries nationales du Grand Palais, from 2005 to 2008, curator at the Musée d’art moderne de la Ville de Paris from 2000 to 2005, and director of the Châteauroux museums from 1997 to 2000.

 Scroll to Top